damianhakert/damianhakert.github.io/source/_posts/2015-12-30-swag-gitlab-plan.markdown

 We’re so happy when people contact us to ask for some swag: a sticker, a t-shirt, anything!
 Then we feel sad because we don’t have a swag shop and no way to get people something to show their appreciation.
 This is a great problem to have: too much love.

 So now we’re hard at work to get a swag shop set up.
-If you want to be the absolute first to know about it, fill out our survey below.
-This will help us learn more about you and the swag you love.
+If you want to be the absolute first to know about it, sign up below.
 Bonus: You’ll be entered into a prize draw for a gift.
 Good luck!

+There's another way to win too.

 <!-- more -->

 ## Please share pics tagged #swagportrait

 The truth is, swag does matter.
-Even something as humble as a sticker can communicate so much about identity and interest.
+Even the humble as a sticker can communicate so much about identity and interest.
 On OpenSource.com Rikki Endlsey wrote about [Open source sticker culture](https://opensource.com/business/15/11/open-source-stickers#culture).
 Rikki details how people share their support for and help promote projects and people by using stickers, including more exclusive “earned” stickers showing achievements or events attended.

 <blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr">It&#39;s harder for me to choose stickers for my laptop than <a href="https://twitter.com/hashtag/JavaScript?src=hash">#JavaScript</a> framework. <a href="https://twitter.com/hashtag/DevProblems?src=hash">#DevProblems</a> 😂😂😂 <a href="https://t.co/fnN02tHpk0">pic.twitter.com/fnN02tHpk0</a></p>&mdash; Pablo Villoslada (@Puigcerber) <a href="https://twitter.com/Puigcerber/status/677815759297511424">December 18, 2015</a></blockquote> <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>